Caitriona71/hangman/README.md

 # **Hangman**

-Hangman is an old-fashioned word guessing game.
+Hangman is a popular word guessing game.
 It is traditionally played with pencil and paper.
 This version is played on a Python terminal.

 This is the live site: **[https://hangmancb.herokuapp.com/]** <br><br>

 ## **How to play Hangman**

 **1.** The game appears and the user is invited to play and asked to guess a letter.<br>
-**2.** A secret word is displayed with dashes - the number of dashes represents how many letters are in the word.<br> **3.** On the display under the dashes for the secret word, there is a message listing all the letters the player has already guessed.<br>
+**2.** A mystery word is displayed with dashes - the number of dashes represents how many letters are in the word.<br> **3.** On the display under the dashes for the mystery word, there is a message listing all the letters the player has already guessed.<br>
 **4.**  Every time the user guesses a letter, it is added to this list.<br>
-**5.** If the user guesses a wrong letter, the gallows image is displayed and an attachment is added to the hanging man.<br> **6.** If the user guesses a letter in the secret word, it will be displayed on the dash where it appears in the word.<br>
+**5.** If the user guesses a wrong letter, the gallows image is displayed and an attachment is added to the hanging man.<br> **6.** If the user guesses a letter in the mystery word, it will be displayed on the dash where it appears in the word.<br>
 **7.** The hangman image is only displayed when the user chooses a wrong letter.<br> **8.** The user has 6 attempts to guess the word.<br> **9.** The game ends when the 6 attempts are used up or if the user guesses the correct word before all attempts have been used.<br>